kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

 }
 ```

-Get an object that contain an attribute per strategy.
-Each attribute contains an array of the field names expected by the specified corresponding to the attribute name.
-These fields may be mandatory or optional.
+Retrieve a list of accepted fields per authentication strategy.
+These fields might either be required or optional.

 ## getCredentialFields